• Skip to main content

 • AC Podcast

-You are here: Home / Voices & Views: Insurance Interviews, Op-Eds & Podcasts / InsurOp-Eds / From Chatbots to Autonomous Agents: The Paradigm Shift in AI
+You are here: Home / Voices & Views: Insurance Interviews, Op-Eds & Podcasts / InsurOp-Eds / The Paradigm Shift in AI: From Chatbots to Autonomous Agents

 March 2, 2026 by Owen Gallagher

-Since the arrival announced on November 30, 2022, of “a model called ChatGPT, which interacts in a conversational way,” the public face of enterprise artificial intelligence has been the chatbot: a conversational interface designed to answer questions, generate text, and route support tickets.
+Since the arrival announced on November 30, 2022, of “a model called ChatGPT, an AI that interacts in a conversational way,” the public face of enterprise artificial intelligence has been the chatbot: a conversational interface designed to answer questions, generate text, and route support tickets.
 However, chatbots are fundamentally limited because they rely on rigid decision trees, follow preconfigured scripts, and remain reactive, waiting for user prompts before acting.
 When faced with requests outside their scripted logic, they often crash or enter frustrating loops.

 In 2026, the technological frontier has shifted toward autonomous AI agents, which represent an entirely new software category focused on execution rather than mere conversation.
 An agent does not just talk; it works.
 These agentic AI systems are designed to pursue goals over time, reason over context, and independently execute multi-step workflows with minimal human oversight.
 Unlike siloed chatbots, sovereign agents possess the authority and capability to query databases, interface with external tools, self-correct, and finalize actions—such as processing payments or updating system records—until an outcome is achieved.